smarter-travel-media/stac/doc/index.rst

 Stac - Smarter Travel Artifactory Client
 ========================================

-**WARNING - This is alpha software and subject to bugs and/or breaking changes**

 Stac is a tiny Artifactory client designed for getting the most recent version (or versions) of a project from an Artifactory server.
 The target use case is downloading project artifacts as part of a deploy process.